HyScript7/SAM/README.md

 ## Installation

-Move the `sam` module from `modules` into your cogs, extensions or modules directory (wherever you keep discord.py extensions).
+Build & install the package using uv, or download it from pip.

-Load the module using discord.py's `discord.ext.commands.Bot.load_extension`.
+Load the module using discord.py's `discord.ext.commands.Bot.load_extension` with the package name as the only parameter.

 ## License